krisahil/give/README.md

   "mandrillKey": "http://mandrill.com/",
-  "kadiraAppId": "Get a free account here https://kadira.io/", "kadiraAppSecret": "https://kadira.io/", "admin_user": "user _id of any user that can use the dashboard as an admin", "donor_tools_user": "",
+  "kadiraAppId": "Get a free account here https://kadira.io/", "kadiraAppSecret": "https://kadira.io/", "donor_tools_user": "",
   "donor_tools_password": "",
   "donor_tools_gift_type": "use this to assign a type to any gifts given through the site",